The higher your emotional intelligence, the better you’ll be in every aspect of your life.

 This one is such a big deal that I teach a workshop on it for Sales Gravy University!
 Laughter decreases anxiety and reduces tension in challenging situations.
 Self-deprecation falls under this category but so does relatability – people will always laugh at things they can relate to.

 Imagine being a New Yorker at a comedy show and the comic does a skit about loud New Yorkers who don’t know how to whisper in a library.
 Laughs aplenty.

 When I trained improv comics, I would coach them to ‘know a lot about a little’.
 In order to perform for a vast array of audience members, my performers had to create ‘wow’ experiences with just a little bit of information that the audience could relate to.
 They were required to ‘be in the know’ about current events, art, history, occupations, geography, you name it.
 They also had to know who was in the audience so they could create a show specifically for that audience, and that audience would change nightly.
 It was a tall order, I know.

 As you can see, improv comedy skills go beyond improv comedy.
 They can also be used to improve emotional intelligence.

 Want to improve with improv?
 Or learn more about how to put these techniques into practice?
-My next Selling with Humor Workshop is August 25th.
+My next What To Say Workshop is June 14th.
 I hope to see you there!
+Make sure to use GINA10 to save a little something.
 Or you could always shoot me a message and we can discuss personalized coaching.
 I’ll be waiting.